STANDARDS FOR ACADEMIC INTEGRITY

-A student is expected to maintain satisfactory progress toward a degree, or post-master’s certificate.
+A student is expected to maintain satisfactory progress toward a degree.
 Please see the section entitled “Grading and Dismissal ” in the current university Graduate Catalog.

 - Only students with a GPA of at least a B (3.0) or better will graduate.

 - A student may repeat a nursing course only one time.
 If a course is repeated both grades will be recorded on the transcript but only the most current will be used in calculating the GPA (A second failure results in automatic dismissal from the program.)

 - A student with an I (Incomplete) grade in any course that is a prerequisite to another course will not be allowed to enroll in the subsequent course until the grade of I in the prerequisite has been removed and replaced with a satisfactory grade.

 - Enrollment and subsequent withdrawal in a nursing course is considered one attempt.
 A nursing course may be attempted no more than two times.

 - A student whose academic performance is considered inadequate will be dismissed.

 Students will be dismissed from a graduate program of the School of Nursing for: